 Simple English definitions for legal terms

-Read a random definition: integrated writing
+Read a random definition: private power

 Public easement is when the public has the right to use certain areas like streets, paths, or even airspace that belong to someone else.
 The owner of the land has to let people use a specific part of their land for certain reasons.
 This is so everyone can enjoy it.
 For example, people have the right to walk on sidewalks or use public streets and highways.
 It's like sharing a toy with your friends so everyone can play with it.